thejoshwolfe/yauzl/README.md

 If this object's `end` event has not been emitted yet, this function causes undefined behavior.

-If `autoClose` is `true` in the original `open` or `fopen` call, this function will be called automatically in response to this object's `end` event.
+If `autoClose` is `true` in the original `open` or `fopen` call, this function will be called automatically effectively in response to this object's `end` event.

 #### isOpen